wuolong/wuolong.github.io/README.md

 ```
 % git clone https://github.com/username/username.github.io
 ```
-- Now one can edit the Markdown files either on computer, and push the edits to the server, or edit the files from a web browser.
+- Now one can edit the Markdown files either on computer and push the edits to the server; or edit the files directly in a web browser.
 From the `README.md`, relative links to other pages can be inserted via `[page name](filename.md)`.

 [Set Mac for Data Science with Emacs](mac-emacs-data.md)